AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 BiteBuddy detects invalid index.
     * 2a1.
-BiteBuddy requests a valid index.
+BiteBuddy throws an error for invalid index.
-      Use case resumes at step 2.
+      Use case ends.

 * 2b.
 BiteBuddy detects that rating is not numeric.
     * 2b1.
-BiteBuddy requests an integer rating.
+BiteBuddy shows an error message for invalid rating.
-      Use case resumes at step 2.
+      Use case ends.

 * 2c.
 BiteBuddy detects that rating is out of range.
     * 2c1.
-BiteBuddy requests a rating within range.
+BiteBuddy shows an error message for rating being out of range.
-      Use case resumes at step 2.
+      Use case ends.

 **Use case: UC05 - Delete a food place**